Closed

 Processing and Agreement

-- Proposals are reviewed after submission.
+- Proposals are reviewed by internal and external reviewers.

 Additional information